Danish citizenship

 On the website of the Ministry of Immigration and Integration, you can read about the rules that apply to Danish citizenship by birth.
 Here you can also find the rules that apply to children born before 1 July 2014.

-- Are at least 18 years of age
+- Be at least 18 years of age

-- You must currently be resident in Denmark, and you must have been resident in Denmark for an uninterrupted period of at least two years.
+- You must make a declaration of fidelity and loyalty.
+You must currently be resident in Denmark, and you must have been resident in Denmark for an uninterrupted period of at least two years.

 - You must not have an overdue debt to the state.

 - You must document your Danish language skills with a certificate from one of several specified tests.
-Swedish and Norwegian-speaking applicants may document their knowledge of Danish with a certificate of a passing grade from a Swedish-language or Norwegian-language primary school.
+Swedish and Norwegian-speaking applicants may document their knowledge of Danish with a certificate of a pass grade from a Swedish-language or Norwegian-language primary school.

 - You must take part in a municipal constitution ceremony.